grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-logs-metrics-traces-for-backend-plugins.md

 :::note

 Make sure you are using at least [grafana-plugin-sdk-go v0.186.0](https://github.com/grafana/grafana-plugin-sdk-go/releases/tag/v0.186.0).
-See [Update the Go SDK](../develop-a-plugin/work-with-backend#update-the-go-sdk) for update instructions.
+Refer to [Update the Go SDK](../../create-a-plugin/develop-a-plugin/work-with-backend#update-the-go-sdk) for update instructions.

 :::